 This page summarizes a few of Lake Forest Park's major projects that are in the planning or construction phase.
-The projects are listed in alphabetical order and each project description includes a direct link to its own page for additional information like funding, reports, maps and frequently asked questions.
+The projects are listed in alphabetical order.

 The City of Lake Forest Park has hired Fehr & Peers to conduct the Safe Highways Study, a comprehensive corridor study of state routes SR 522 and SR 104 within Lake Forest Park city limits.
 The goals of the study are to examine scenarios that improve access and connectivity and reduce mobility barriers for all types of travel, including pedestrian, bicycle, automobile, and public transit; improve area health and safety by increasing walkability and bikeability; and identifying needed safety improvements and corresponding remedies.